dhthwy/r/README.md

 # r

+"You have like 100 spoons for the day, and I have like 1.

+The only time I feel ok is when I first wake up after a good sleep.
+Doesn't last long.
+It bit later the crushing numbing pain throbs thru my bones.
+All day, everyday.
+For years.
+No reprieves.
+Except for those rare moments after a good rest.

+And that doesn't say anything about my deteriorating brain.

+There was enough time to get on my feet.
+Maybe all I needed was for you to be kind to me for once in your life.

+Ending the nightmare wouldn't have been hard at all if you had simply put me first for a tiny bit.
+If you're never put first, you never get a thing.
+"

 https://www.psychologytoday.com/us/blog/full-catastrophe-parenting/202403/what-is-spoon-theory-and-why-is-it-important

 "You know full well you can't grow old in this state.
 Early death is guaranteed without any support.